 I often get asked about the best way to learn new words that can be used in IELTS essays or the speaking section.
-I have not given any word lists on my website because I believe that vocabulary building is your responsibility, it is something that you will have to work on over a period of time.
+I have not given any word lists on my website because I believe that vocabulary building is your responsibility.
+It is something that you will have to work on over a period of time.

 One of the worst things you could ever do when studying IELTS is to just memorise lists of words and then randomly put those words into your writing, the same goes for speaking.

 One of the most important skills for getting a good score in the IELTS writing exam, is the way cohesive devices or linking devices are used.
-In the marking criteria for task 2 essays and Writing task 1 reports, Coherence and Cohesion accounts for 25% of your marks, therefore it is important to have an essay that flows naturally and is easy for the reader to understand.
+In the marking criteria for task 2 essays and Writing task 1 reports, Coherence and Cohesion accounts for 25% of your marks.
+So it is important to have an essay that flows naturally and is easy for the reader to understand.
 A key component of this is cohesive devices, however, use them correctly and sparingly.

-It is important to use some complex sentences in IELTS writing task 2 otherwise you are unlikely to get a band 6.5 or above.
-Remember that grammar accounts for 25% of your marks in the writing tasks, however there is some confusion about the best way to write these kinds of sentences.
+It is important to use some ‘complex sentences’ in IELTS writing task 2 otherwise you are unlikely to get a band 6.5 or above.
+However, not all of your sentences have to be ‘complex’ you need to use simple sentences too.